jack-barr3tt/discord-rtt/README.md

-# discord-rtt
+# WheresMyTrain
-Realtime Trains in Discord 😱
+Use the [Realtime Trains API](https://www.realtimetrains.co.uk/) from your Discord server!